 This page describes n8n's data privacy practices.

 For Cloud versions of n8n, n8n is considered both a Controller and a Processor as defined by the GDPR.
-As a Processor, n8n implements policies and practices that secure the personal data you send to the platform, and includes a Data Processing Addendum as part of the company's standard Terms of Service.
+As a Processor, n8n implements policies and practices that secure the personal data you send to the platform, and includes a Data Processing Agreement as part of the company's standard Terms of Service.

 You can find a list of n8n sub-processors here.

 For self-hosted versions, n8n is neither a Controller nor a Processor, as we don't manage your data

 Submitting a GDPR deletion request#

 This is a list of sub-processors authorized to process customer data for n8n's service. n8n audits each sub-processor's security controls and applicable regulations for the protection of personal data.